wp-plugins/related/readme.txt

 The plugin was written to have the option to add related posts to each blog post using a simple but functional plugin.
 You can select the related posts yourself manually.

-To display the related posts, you can use the widget that is included.
+To display the related posts, there are three options:

+* You can use the widget that is included.
-If you want more control, simply add the following line in your template, inside the WordPress loop.
+* Add the following line in your template, inside the WordPress loop:
   <?php global $related; echo $related->show(get_the_ID()); ?>
+* Use the content filter inside the settings.

 For advanced options, see the installation docs.